Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 \subsubsection{Qualitative Coding Procedure}

-We noticed overlap between our coding and the existing typologies~\cite{brignull2015dark,brignull2018dark,mathur2019dark,gray2018dark}.
-Thus, we first conducted a deductive analysis method with the first 10 recordings (five from Taobao and five from Douyin) using the codes in the existing typologies.
+There was an overlap between our coding and the existing typologies~\cite{brignull2015dark,brignull2018dark,mathur2019dark,gray2018dark} so we first conducted a deductive analysis on the first 10 recordings (i.e., five from Taobao and five from TikTok) using codes from the existing typologies.
+The coding was primarily focused on streamers' malicious selling strategies and designs used by streamers together with such strategies.
+Each researcher viewed the first ten recordings independently and coded multiple video elements, including streamers' speeches and actions, the features or functions used by streamers, the content of comments in the chat channel, the products sold, etc. We wrote down the codes along with the timestamps in an Excel sheet and took notes.
 All researchers had prior shopping experiences on China livestream platforms.
-The coding was primarily focusing on streamers' malicious selling strategies and designs used by streamers together with such strategies.
-We independently watched the first 10 recordings, wrote down the codes along with the timestamps, and took notes.
-We coded multiple video elements, including streamers' speeches and actions, the features or functions used by streamers, the content of comments in the chat channel, and the products sold, etc.

-Notably, we define malicious selling as streamers leverage unbalanced power and information to deceive or manipulate viewers into buying.
-We carefully checked if the selling strategies were deceptive, or manipulative in an immoral way.
-We did not count normally exaggerated or persuasive strategies as malicious.
-For example, if a streamer applied an ``urgency'' strategy, we checked whether the product selling or discount expired as the streamer said.
-We realized that livestream might not allow post check.
-Thus, part of the cross-check work was done during the data collection process.
-That is, if the first author noticed there might be a potential malicious selling strategy, the author would record the cross-check process in the video recording for post analysis.
+Notably, we defined malicious selling as ``streamers leveraging unbalanced power and information to deceive, coerce, or manipulate viewers into buying that was against viewers' best interests.''
+We carefully checked if the selling strategies met the definition.
+Since livestreams usually do not allow for post stream checking\footnote{Livestream channels rarely record their videos and allow viewers or subscribers to view them again.}, we recorded evidence during the data collection for post check if there would be the potential for a malicious selling strategy.
+For example, if a streamer applied the ``urgency'' selling strategy for a product or a discount, we checked whether the product or the discount was expired when the streamer said it would.
+If the product or the discount was still available, then the ``urgency'' information mentioned by the streamer was fake.
+We recorded the check process in the videos.

-During the deductive coding process, we generated new code from the data.
-We added the new codes to the codebook.
-Then, we coded another ten recordings independently with the updated codebook.
-The codebook reached saturation during the process.
-We calculated the inter-coder reliability~\cite{krippendorff2004reliability}.
-Cohen's kappa was 0.91.
-Using the codebook, we coded the rest 20 recordings.
+We discussed the deductive coding results together and refined the codebook.
+We recognized that new codes were derived from the data.
+Then, we performed inductive coding.
+Specifically, we compared the new codes with the existing typologies and added the new codes to the codebook, for example, ``Playacting'' (engaging in pretense to induce viewers to buy or to gain affection and sympathy) and ``Sophistry'' (defending for self with a deliberately invalid argument).
+We then coded another 10 recordings using the updated codebook.
+No new codes emerged during the process.
+The codebook reached saturation.
+An inter-coder reliability~\cite{krippendorff2004reliability} of 0.91 was computed (Cohen's kappa).
+Using the codebook, we then coded the remaining 20 recordings.